-Amidst the hustle and bustle of ShenZhen, one of China’s busiest ports, Mang Mang crafts sharp studio portraits embodying many facets of her own psyche.
+Amidst the hustle and bustle of Shenzhen, one of China’s busiest ports, Mang Mang crafts sharp studio portraits embodying many facets of her own psyche.
 For Mang, an image can’t be too stylized for intimacy.
-She is unafraid to cut, re-arrange, blur, and distort otherwise straight-forward photographs of herself to better represent a concept.
+She is unafraid to cut, re-arrange, blur, and distort otherwise straightforward photographs of herself to represent a concept better.
 Unlike the material excess of Sherman—an undeniable inspiration—Mang’s prop choices are minimal and singular.
-Innocuous household items morph into emotionally charged fetishes and their relative harmlessness become a point of contention.
+Innocuous household items morph into emotionally charged fetishes, and their relative harmlessness becomes a point of contention.

 What brought you to Shen Zhen?
 Does the city lifestyle affect your creative process?